|Purple Lebanese Eggplants in my tropical garden, perfect for making Baba Ganouj or Moussaka|

 Baba Ganouj is an Arabic term meaning "Father of Pestle".
 A Levantine dish, it originates from Israel, Lebanon, Jordan and Syria, and is made with Eggplant or Aubergine.
 This is the easiest, healthiest and tastiest recipe I have found.
 You will need a Food Processor.

-2 large eggplants or whatever variety you have on hand
+2 large purple eggplants or whatever variety you have on hand

 3-4 crushed garlic cloves

 - Preheat the oven to moderate 180deg.C or (350deg.F Gas 4).